Hydra

 • Freshness — competing nodes drive faster update cycles

-• Geographic coverage — nodes in different regions receive data faster
+• Geographic coverage — nodes in different regions catch events sooner

 Who Should Run a Node?